 Finally, I’d be remiss not to mention the reflective dots on the sidewalls of the tires.
 This is something unique I haven’t seen on many bikes and will help keep your child visible when riding outside in twilight hours.

 - The grips have decently large ends on them, so you don’t have to worry about little hands slipping off.

 - The bike does NOT have a quick-release seat post collar.
 Given that everything else on the bike was so thoughtful, we found this a bit disappointing.
-You can always buy one as an accessory from Wee Bike Shop (and they have some cute, colorful ones), but really, this should be standard.
+You can always buy one as an upgrade, but really, this should be standard.
 Considering toddlers grow faster than any other age group, you’re going to be constantly raising the seatpost.
 Without a quick-release, you have to go search for an Allen key each time you want to adjust it.

 - The bike has a built-in steering limiter.
 This keeps kids from over-rotating the handlebars which is important for kids just learning to ride.
 That said, we prefer balance bikes, like the Woom 1, that has a removable steering limiter.
 Once kids have good coordination, you can remove the limiter to give kids full range of motion when steering.

 Yedoo Too Too Vs Other Toddler Balance Bikes